oscarb/pad/_docs/android-development-notes.md

 ## `android:launchMode`

 When up-navigation is present, use `singleTop` for the main activity to preserve state when navigating upwards.
+This will also stop new activites from being started from a notification.

 See
 * [android:launchMode](https://developer.android.com/guide/topics/manifest/activity-element.html#lmode)